Noah-Houghton/Eldritch-Apocalypse/README.md

 Name          | Description                                                                                                           | To Hit | DC Effects                                   | Parts Needed                                     | Rarity   | Value in GP | Notes
 --------------|-----------------------------------------------------------------------------------------------------------------------|--------|----------------------------------------------|--------------------------------------------------|----------|-------------|---------------------------------------------------------------
 Stun Gauntlet | An artifact from the old world that still sparks with condensed lightning.
 Melee unarmed assist, 2d6 lightning damage | +2     | Constitution (8 + Proficiency) or be Stunned | 1x Gauntlet<br>2x Electrical coils<br>1x Battery | Uncommon | 300 GP      | Requires the "Dangerous Equipment" Feat to wield proficiently

+### Traps
+In addition to the traps outlined in the standard D&D5e ruleset, these traps may be employed in the world or construted by players.

 ## Creatures